-A delight to all the bird-watches, the Sultanpur Bird Sanctuary in the Gurgaon District of Haryana.
+A delight to all the bird watchers, the Sultanpur Bird Sanctuary is in the Gurgaon District of Haryana.
 Declared as a Bird Sanctuary in 1972 by the government, the Sultanpur Sanctuary is a protected area which boasts of being a home to about 250 species of birds, both resident and migratory birds.

 Some of the resident birds found at the Sultanpur Sanctuary are Common Hoopoe, Paddyfield Pipit, Purple sunbird, Indian roller, White ibis, Common spoonbill, Laughing Dove and more.
 The migratory birds that are seen here include Siberian Crane, Greater Flamingo, Wood sandpiper, Indian Golden Oriole, Comb Duck, Yellow Wagtail and more.